stacksjs/clarity/README.md

 ## Postcardware

-Two things are true: Stacks OSS will always stay open-source, and we do love to receive postcards from wherever Stacks is used! _We also publish them on our website._
+You will always be free to use any of the Stacks OSS software.
+We would also love to see which parts of the world Stacks ends up in. _Receiving postcards makes us happy—and we will publish them on our website._

-Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094 🌎
+Our address: Stacks.js, 12665 Village Ln #2306, Playa Vista, CA 90094, United States 🌎

 ## Sponsors